idpass/idpass-lite/README.md

 }
 ```

-Now we can use the library in the project, for example in order to create an ID Pass Lite identity card for a new user:
+Now the library can be used in the project, for example in order to create an ID Pass Lite identity card for a new user:

 ```cpp
 // Prepare protobuf object